kelvinleandro/caramelo-sniffer/README.md

 # Caramelo Sniffer

 Caramelo Sniffer is a terminal-based packet analysis tool designed for Linux.
 It provides real-time packet capturing capabilities with options to filter and navigate through the captured data using keyboard controls.
+If you're interested in a React version, take a look at [this repository](https://github.com/kelvinleandro/caramelo-sniffer-react).

 ## Preview
 ![preview](assets/preview.png)